-Acorns must be delivered between the 17th September and 28th October 2022.
+Acorns must be delivered between the 13th September and 25th October 2023.

 Once you have dropped your acorns off, please send us an email to education@naturalresourceswales.gov.uk confirming that your acorns have been delivered.
-We will then organise their transportation to 'Acorn HQ' - where all acorns are gathered and checked going on to the tree nursery.
+We will then organise their transportation to 'Acorn HQ'.